hlefebvr/idol/docs/tutorials/basics/using_an_external_solver.rst

 Using An External Solver
 ========================

-In this tutorial, we will see how to use an external optimization solver like Gurobi or HiGHS to solve a small combinatorial problem.
+In this tutorial, we will see how to use an external solver like Gurobi or HiGHS to solve a small combinatorial problem.
 The considered problem is the Knapsack Problem; see the `Knapsack Problem wikipedia page <https://en.wikipedia.org/wiki/Knapsack_problem>`_.